openlibhums/memory-alpha/content/support/repository/repositories-setup-placeholder.md

 2. Open **Edit press details**.
 3. Tick the **Enable repository system** box and click **Save**.
 4. Return to the **Press manager**.
-5. The option to **Add a new repository** will have appeared below the list of journals on the press, click this.
+5. The **Add a new repository** option appears below the list of journals.
+   Click it.
 ![" "](../images/repositories/repos-add-new.png)
-6. This will open the repository set-up wizard.
+6. This opens the repository set-up wizard.
 See Repository settings for more information <!-- missing hyperlink>.

 ## Other settings

 Licenses, additional fields, subjects.
+*Coming soon*

 ## Linking a repository and journal

+*Coming soon*